 Companies started storing customer data long before they could use the information.
 Cheap cloud storage led to businesses hoarding massive databases of customer interaction for years, also known as data lakes.

 The real game-changer in data storage came with the recent rise of cloud-based analytics systems.
-These systems finally gave companies the tools they need to put customer data to use.
-Robust cloud-based systems harness the information stored in data to provide you with real-time insights about your customers.
+These systems finally gave companies the tools they need to put customer experience data to use.
+Robust cloud-based order fulfillment systems harness the information stored in data to provide you with real-time insights about your customers journey.

 You no longer have to wonder what your customers think of your products or where the future of your company lies.
 With data analytics, you can give your customers the personalization they expect.